w3f/Grants-Program/Decentralized and Trustworthy AI enabled by Polkadot.md

 To address the bottlenecks of performance on blockchain, we will use the scaling techniques like layer 2 to put the huge workload of AI off-chain and raise the performance of blockchain.
 We also further optimize the allocation and distribution of AI resources and workload among all nodes on blockchain from data processing, AI modeling and training, to computation and execution.

 To give each participant and contributor corresponding returns according to the value they make, we will design an effective incentive mechanism to count and reward the contributions of everyone to the AI on blockchain including data sharing, improvement of algorithms, and computation power.
 The earnings of AI services will be tracked and distributed among all contributors according to the value of their contributions as incentives.

+Specifically our project will having the follwing core functionalites and features:

+**1. Decentralized AI modeling and training using privacy-preserving data:** Everyone can contribute their data to AI for modeling and training with corresponding returns as incentives.
+We will manage the authorization of users, protect the security and verify the integrity of their data in a fully privacy-preserving way.

+**2. Public AI improvement, auditing, and consensus:** Everyone can upgrade and improve AI algorithms to optimize their performance, and they will be rewarded according to their their contributions.
+Everyone can also help correct any bias, discrimination, and mistakes within AI and reach consensus on essential settings and parameters involving public interests to make AI ethical, constitutional and justicial.

+**3. Trustworthy verification of AI execution results:** As the intelligence of AI can approach even exceed human beings, people are hard to validate the outputs of AI by themselves.
+With techniques like ZKML, people can verify the computation results of AI quickly to ensure their correctness and authenticity as expected.
+With blockchain, everyone can self-verify those AI providing public services and involving public benefits to ensure they are fully reliable and trustworthy.

 In the project we will also provide the following deliverables: